 Since 2016 I do astrophotography in my spare time.
-When weather (and my sleeping rhythm) allows it, I like to take images of the night sky.
+When the weather (and my sleeping rhythm) allows it, I like to take images of the night sky.
 I use a ZWO ASI 924 MC pro cooled astro camera or a Nikon-D5100 DSLR camera to take images through my Celestron EdgeHD 925 telescope.
 But I also shoot using a simple lens for widefield sky photography.
 I usually stack multiple shots for better results.

 For now, I would like to showcase my images on here.
 In the future I would also like to post more about astrophotography: details about my gear, software, workflow and of course new images.

 I had the incredible opportunity to visit ESO's Paranal observatory in the Chilean Atacama Desert.
 Far from any light and air pollution the sky was so dark, you could see the stars throw shadows on light surfaces.
 I took the opportunity and shot this image of the Milky Way.